 Basel is such an underrated city in Switzerland.
 The Altstadt (old town) is charming, the pharmaceutical centres are modern and sleek, the museums are world-class, and the surroundings are absolutely beautiful!
 Here’s a list of my favourite things to do in Basel.

 Basel is an incredible city.
 It’s absolutely stunning, though often overlooked, as people flock to Zurich instead.
 If you’re in Basel, definitely try to make the most of it!
 There’s so much to do in this beautiful place.
-This post will outline what to do in Basel, Switzerland.
+This travel guide will outline what to do in Basel, Switzerland.

 It’s also important to let you guys know that quite a few museums are free on the first Sunday of the month.
 Because admission prices can be steep in Switzerland (along with literally everything else), this is worth noting!

 This museum is housed in a medieval paper mill.
 This is one of the more unusual things to do in Basel, but it’s awesome.
 You can watch papermaking being done on the old machines, which is absolutely fascinating.
 While

 Admission: costs 15 CHF (reduced for students/disabled)

 Hours: 11 am – 5 pm Sunday-Friday, Saturday 1-5pm, Closed Mondays.

 Arrive By Public Transport: take tram 2,3,6,8,10,11,14,15, or 16 to Bankverein.